 Now, we have been warning Comey day in and day out that this would all backfire against him.

-And he when he was asked by, I think it was Bill Ritter of ABC 7, a local station in New York City.
+And when he was asked by, I think it was Bill Ritter of ABC 7, a local station in New York City, I don't know, I've never heard of Sean Hannity.

-I've never watched his show.
+I've never watched this show.

 I've heard he says stuff about me, but that's it.